Huberia (plant): General description

 Most are shrubs, the leaves are opposite (arranged), petiolate (has a leaf stalk) and are serrated.
 It flowers with 3 flowered cymes which have a long stipitate (stalk).
 The flowers are similar in form to Meriania species, but tetramerous (in four parts).
 The receptacle (the axis of a flower) is urceolate (shaped like an urn or pitcher) or lageniform (flask-shaped) and narrowed to the neck, sometimes costate alate (ribbed like a wing).
 The flower has 4 sepals which are broad, and 4 petals which are longer than the calyx and much contorted.

 It has 8 stamens, which have a dorsal appendage which is less developed.
 The anthers are incurved and elongated.

 It has a seed capsule that is 4-valved.
 The seeds are sometimes imbricate (tiled and overlapping), produced on both sides to an elongated wing.

 The seeds are also winged and pyramidal (in form).

 Taxonomy

 The genus name of Huberia is in honour of François Huber (1750–1831) a Swiss entomologist who specialized in honey bees, and also his son Jean Pierre Huber.
-Augustin Pyramus de Candolle was a close friend of Huber and wrote a biographer of him in 1832.
+Augustin Pyramus de Candolle was a close friend of Huber and wrote a biography of him in 1832.

 The genus was first described and published in Prodr.
 Vol.3 on page 167 in 1828.